boite/droid-module-nginx/README.md

 4. Write an upstream configuration file, for each virtual host, to `/etc/nginx/conf.d/`.
-5. Write a certificate authority file, for client authentication, for each virtual host, to `/etc/ssl/certs/`.
+5. Write a certificate authority file, for client authentication, for each applicable virtual host, to `/etc/ssl/certs/`.
-6. Write a HTTPS private key file, for each virtual host, to `/etc/ssl/private/`.
+6. Write a HTTPS private key file, for each applicable virtual host, to `/etc/ssl/private/`.
 7. Write a virtual host configuration, for each virtual host, to `/etc/nginx/sites-available/`.